appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/use-query-inside-js-module.md

 *Example:* You want to create a simple, reusable login authentication module that allows users to authenticate through email and password credentials stored in an SQL database.
 To implement this, in the **Main** JS code, add authentication functions like login, token generation, and navigation upon successful login.

-You can use the [Appsmith Object](/write-code/reference) and [Functions](/reference/appsmith-framework/widget-actions) within the JS module code, which would be executed in the App, like:
+You can use the [Appsmith Object](/write-code/reference) and [Functions](/reference/appsmith-framework/widget-actions) within the JS module code, which can be executed in the App, like:

 ```js
 export default {